 Besides bathing, there are other things to do in Arima Onsen Town.
 You can walk along charming alleyways and explore the winding paths that lead to temples & shrines.

 How to get to Arima Onsen Town

 Travelling by train from Osaka to Arima is not a direct trip.
 You need to take several trains to get there, but it typically only takes a little over an hour.

 Hop on a train from Osaka to Sanad and then to Arimaguchi.
 From there, you can transfer to Arima Onsen Town.

-If you want a direct route, you need to get on a bus.
+If you want a direct route, you’ll need to get on a bus.
 There are several direct bus routes that travel from Osaka to Arima Onsen.
-They tend to cost more than the trains, however, due to their convenience.
+They tend to cost more than the trains due to their convenience.

 There are several cities on the island that you can visit, depending on how early you arrive.
-Start with Awaji Yumebutai, which contains long walking paths, gardens, and the largest garden greenhouse in the country.
+Start with Awaji Yumebutai.
+It’s home to long walking paths, gardens, and the largest garden greenhouse in Japan.

 After walking through the parks, visit the main city.
-Sumoto is the biggest city on the island, and offers natural hot springs and is home to the famous Sumoto Castle.
+Sumoto is the biggest city on the island.
+It offers natural hot springs and is home to the famous Sumoto Castle.

 How to get to Awaji Island